-- Leonardo J. Caballero G. (Mérida, Venezuela) - Leonardo is a Technical Director at Conectivo.
+- Leonardo J. Caballero (Mérida, Venezuela) - Leonardo is a Technical Director at Conectivo.
 He is a partner of PloneGov communities such as CommunesPlone in Belgium and Interlegis in the Brazilian Federal Senate.
 He is also a co-founder of the Venezuelan Plone community and was a technical reviewer of Packt's "Plone Intranet" book.
-He is an open source activist and contributor to several projects, including Opencore Software (used in the CoActivate.org website) and Canaima GNU/Linux (a Debian-based GNU/Linux distribution from Venezuelan government).
+He is an open-source activist and contributor to several projects, including Opencore Software (used in the CoActivate.org website) and Canaima GNU/Linux (a Debian-based GNU/Linux distribution from the Venezuelan government).

 - Manabu Terada (Tokyo, Japan) - a.k.a. terapyon - Manabu is the founder and the CEO of CMS communications Inc., a Tokyo-based professional Plone and Python development company.
 He is a contributor of east Asian language functions in Plone, and has been chairman of PyCon Japan 2011 and 2012 and of PyCon APAC 2013 in Japan.
 Manabu was Guest Associate Professor of Hitotsubashi University in 2011 and he has been a core member of the Plone Users Group.
 He also was one of the organizers of Plone Conference 2018 in Tokyo, Japan.

 Do you have an upcoming event or know of issues that would benefit from the attention of one of our ambassadors?
 Please email the Plone Foundation Board of Directors at email@example.com.